AUribeRdz/Flight-Plan-in-SQL/README.md

 # Flight-Plan-in-SQL
 # From direct flights table build a Table within stops and non-stops to same final destination & Cost in SQL

+# Flight plan in SQL — graph traversal and cost optimization Given a table of direct flights, this project builds a complete routing table that includes both non-stop and multi-stop options to the same destination, ranked by total cost.

+## The problem Real-world routing is a graph traversal problem: find all valid paths between two nodes, expand the search space hop-by-hop, prune paths that exceed constraints, and rank by a cost function.
+This is the same logical structure as RAG pipeline retrieval — traverse a knowledge graph, rank candidate chunks by relevance score, return the optimal path to an answer.

+## Implementation - Recursive CTE to generate multi-hop paths up to N stops - Cost aggregation across legs with null-safe handling for missing routes - Final output: unified table of direct + indirect routes with total cost

+## Tech stack SQL (recursive CTEs) · Python · Jupyter Notebook · Pandas ## Skills demonstrated Data engineering · Recursive query design · Graph reasoning · Cost optimization · Analytical SQL

 Using an initial Flights table as follow: